 So even if you have limited time in Hong Kong, you must go up “The Peak” and hike the most scenic trail in the city.
 It is a must-see attraction!

-In this post, I’ll show you five different ways to go to Victoria Peak in HK and what you will see along The Peak hike.
+In this post, I’ll show you five different ways to go to Victoria Peak in Hong Kong and what you will see along The Peak hike.

-What you need to know before travelling to Hong Kong
+What you need to know before visiting the Peak in Hong Kong

 - Hong Kong is a safe city for solo female travellers

-- The local language is Cantonese but most people have a knowledge of English.
+- The local language is Cantonese but most people know English.

 Hiking Victoria Peak is a must for any visitors!